Mother and partner guilty of murdering son who died after weeks of torture

 After the couple were arrested in connection with Sebastian’s death, police seized CCTV cameras from their house in Huddersfield, West Yorkshire, which prosecutors said had been installed partly to “monitor and exert control over Sebastian remotely”.

-Kalinowska and Latoszewski denied murdering Sebastian but were found guilty at Leeds Crown Court on Friday.
+They denied murdering Sebastian but were found guilty at Leeds Crown Court.

+Kalinowska, wearing a grey T-shirt with a cross around her neck, sobbed loudly in the dock when the verdicts were delivered at lunchtime on Friday after the jury had been deliberating for about three and a half hours.

 The judge, Mrs Justice Lambert, said the pair will not be sentenced until October at the earliest.